mugberto/firm-profile/README.md

 ## Acknowledgements

+- [Nelson Sakwa on Behance](https://www.behance.net/sakwadesignstudio) for the amazing original design that the project is based on.
 - [ReactJS Organization](https://reactjs.org/) for the amazing [Documentation](https://reactjs.org/docs/getting-started.html) on React.
 - [Redux Organization](https://redux.js.org/) for the amazing [Redux Essentials Tutorial](https://redux.js.org/tutorials/essentials/part-1-overview-concepts) on Redux.
 - [Financial Modeling Prep](https://financialmodelingprep.com/) for the amazing API.